Sharks have a habit of swimming and eating 24 hours a day seven days a week. Your water activities may very well be placing you in their dining room!

 Sharks are constantly in motion traveling sometimes more that 200 miles per day in search of food.
 This means if you are in their ocean you are at risk.

 Did you ever step into the ocean water and say to yourself, I hope there are no big sharks around?
-If you are like most people the answer is definitely yes.
-Peoples worst fear is being literately eaten alive by a highly skilled eating machine such as a shark.
+Every year, over 80 unprovoked shark attacks are reported.
+There could literally be a shark passing by right where you are getting ready to dive in.
+A persons worst fear is being eaten alive by these highly skilled eating machines.
 The real scary part about shark attacks is entering the water when you have no idea if a shark is lurking nearby.
-That first splash in the water rings the dinner bell to get ready to eat to the shark population.
+That first splash in the water rings the dinner bell to get ready to eat to the shark population nearby.

-The odds of being attacked by a shark is very slim but you need to know what your getting into when you enter the ocean, the shark certainly does!
+The odds of being attacked by a shark is slim but you need to know what your getting into when you enter the water

 Here is a top ten list of the most aggressive sharks starting with the most dangerous and their perspective track record: